heygrady/textshadow/readme.md

 * cutting and pasting text will result in doubled text
 * the creation of the extra DOM nodes could potentially be faster

-# Usage
+## Usage
 It is recommended to use this library with a feature detection library such as [Modernizr](http://www.modernizr.com/docs/#textshadow).

     if (!Modernizr.textshadow) {
       // [default] reading the current style automatically
       $('h1').textshadow();

-      // allowing the styles to be applied using CSS
+      // creates the HTML structure but doesn't try to apply the styles
       $('h1').textshadow({useStyle: false});

       // normal